adobe/acc-js-sdk/README.md

 ## LogOn / LogOff

 The `sdk.init` call will not actually connect to Campaign, you can call the `logon` method for this.
+Logon does not need to be called when using session-token authentication or anonymous authentication.

 ```js
 await client.logon();